TechWithOmid/neovim-config/README.md

 ).

 ## TODO
+- [ ] make the shortcuts guide cleaner
 - [ ] create bash script to automate the installation
 - [ ] put the plugin shortcuts in plug-config in keys file
 - [x] add more information about emmet plugin